-As a hypothyroid allergy sufferer, I dread spring.
+As an allergy sufferer, who also has Hashimoto’s thyroiditis, I dread spring.
 So, I have to confess that I enjoyed what proved to be a temperamental, mostly cool (even cold!), spring in New York.

-Then, on May 1st, the other shoe dropped.
+Then, the other shoe dropped.
 As if on cue, the temperature shot up to the high 70s (even low 80s)….and stayed there.

 Everything was abloom.
 Flower petals floated through the air, dusting city streets.
 Suddenly, it was spring!
-My allergies kicked in with a vengeance, manifesting as full-on hay fever symptoms: headaches, itchy eyes, exhaustion and lack of focus.
+My allergies kicked in with a vengeance, manifesting as full-on hay fever symptoms: headaches, itchy eyes, exhaustion and brain fog.
 Pollen especially affects my throat and sinuses, triggering violent bouts of sneezing, frequent nose bleeds and back-of-the-throat post-nasal drip.
-It has not been fun!
+Welcome misery!

 An allergy is a hyperactive response of the immune system to substances called “allergens”—including (but not limited to) food, pollen, dust mites, mold, medications and insect stings—that your body perceives as “foreign”.

 Once an allergic response is activated, histamine is released.
 Histamine is a neurotransmitter that acts as a chemical messenger for different parts of the immune system.
 High histamine levels trigger symptoms that are typically associated with allergy symptoms, such as a runny nose, itchy eyes, coughing and sore throat.

 It makes sense then that eating high histamine foods can be like pouring gasoline on the fire.
 In other words, increasing your body’s histamine load can cause diarrhea, headaches, flushing, congestion, hives and/or worsen existing allergy symptoms.3